insurance dispute arbitration in Flemington, Missouri 65650

 In early 2023, Helen Johnson of Flemington, Missouri, found herself caught in a bitter dispute with Evergreen Insurance after a devastating kitchen fire at her home.
 The blaze, which occurred on February 14, 2023, caused damages estimated by local contractors at $48,700.
 Yet, Evergreen's initial settlement offer was a mere $22,500, citing policy exclusions and depreciation.

 Frustrated by the insurer's reluctance to cover full damages, Helen initiated an arbitration process in April 2023, hoping for a quick resolution without litigation.
-The arbitration hearing was scheduled for May 18, 2023, at the Webster County Courthouse in nearby Marshfield, just a short drive from Flemington.
+The arbitration hearing was scheduled for May 18, 2023, at the Polk County Courthouse in nearby Marshfield, just a short drive from Flemington.

-The heart of the dispute lay in Evergreen’s assertion that Helen’s policy had a clause excluding damages caused by “unattended cooking appliances,” which they argued applied here.
+The heart of the dispute lay in Evergreen’s assertion that Helen’s policy had a clause excluding damages caused by unattended cooking appliances,” which they argued applied here.
 Helen contended that the fire started from a faulty electrical outlet near her stove, completely unrelated to cooking activities.
 Expert testimony from an independent fire investigator supported Helen’s claim, stating the fire likely originated due to electrical malfunction.

 Over two intense hours, the arbitrator, retired Judge Linda Benson, questioned both parties, carefully probing the timeline and evidence.
 Helen recounted her quiet evening of preparing dinner before noticing smoke from the outlet, immediately calling the fire department.
 Evergreen’s representative highlighted the policy language and previous claims trends to justify their offer.